XiaorongTianMMA/Automobile-Risk-Rating-Analysis/README.md

 **Introduction**

-Welcome to our GitHub repository focused on predicting the automobile risk rating analysis.
+Welcome to my GitHub repository focused on predicting the automobile risk rating analysis.
 This project is an individual effort by Xiaorong Tian.

 **Project Overview**